AlbertYoukangWang/YOLOS-model-trained-on-single-channel-IR-images/README.md

 **Last Update**: 21/12/2024

 The main challenge of this project is that we are targetting `single-channel images`.
-To gain the maximum flexibility and contol over the training & validation process when handling single-channel images, we choose to use the `YolosForObjectDetection` class from hugging face transformer library, instead of usingh the less customizable interface of `ultralytics`.
+To gain the maximum flexibility and contol over the training & validation process when handling single-channel images, we choose to use the `YolosForObjectDetection` class from hugging face transformer library, instead of using the less customizable interface of `ultralytics`.

+**Major Work Done so far/ Functionalities of our code**:

+1. Code for Training and Validation has been fully fixed.
+Tensorboard Visualization of Results for **training YOLOs model on the entire IR image dataset** can be seen in